nhannguyen95/learning-notes/cloud/aws/ecs.md

 - IAM role that your tasks use.
 - etc.

 The parameters that you use depend on the launch type you choose for the task.
-To ensure task definitions validate for use with a specific launc type, you can specify the `requiresCompatibilities` flag when registering task definitions.
+To ensure task definitions validate for use with a specific launch type, you can specify the `requiresCompatibilities` flag when registering task definitions.

 For a definitive list of task definition parameters, see [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html).